ChristophSchranz/Octoprint-PrePrintService/README.md

 <!-- improve from here on -->
 ## Configuration

-Configure the plugin in the settings and make sure the url for the PrePrint service is set correctly.
+Configure the plugin in the OctoPrint settings, ensuring that the URL for the PrePrint service is set correctly.

-Finally, go back to the home UI, **click** on the **`Slice`-Button** of uploaded STL-Models and **produce printable machinecode** via this Preprocessing-Plugin.
+Return to the OctoPrint home UI, click the Slice button on uploaded STL models, and generate printable machine code using this Preprocessing-Plugin.

 ## Testing

-To test the whole setup, do the following steps:
+To test the entire setup, follow these steps:

+1. Check if the docker service runs appropriately without errors: `docker-compose logs -f`

-1. Visit [localhost:2304/tweak](http://localhost:2304/tweak), select a stl model file and make an extended Tweak (auto-rotation) `without` slicing.
+1. Visit [localhost:2304/tweak](http://localhost:2304/tweak), select an STL model file, and perform an extended Tweak (auto-rotation) without slicing.
 The output should be an auto-rotated (binary) STL model.
-If not, check the logs of the docker-service using `docker-compose logs -f` in the folder where the `docker-compose.yml` is located.
+If not, check the Docker service logs using `docker-compose logs -f` in the directory where `docker-compose.yml` is located.

-2. Now, do the same `with` slicing, the resulting file should be a gcode file of the model.
-   Else, check the logs of the docker-service using `docker-compose logs -f` in the same folder.
+2. Repeat the process with slicing enabled.
+The resulting file should be a G-code file of the model.
+If not, check the Docker service logs using `docker-compose logs -f` in the same folder.

-3. Visit the OctoPrint server, click on the **`Slice`-Button** of the uploaded STL-Model in the `file bar` and **produce printable machinecode** via this PrePrint-Service Plugin..
-After some seconds a `.gco` file should be uploaded.
+3. Visit the OctoPrint server, click the **`Slice`-Button**  for the uploaded STL model in the file bar, and generate printable machine code using this PrePrint-Service Plugin.
+After a few seconds, a `.gco` file should be uploaded.
-   If this doesn't work, start the OctoPrint server per CLI with `octoprint serve` and track the logs via `tail -f .octoprint/logs/octoprint.log`.
+If this doesn't work, start the OctoPrint server using the command `octoprint serve` and monitor the logs with `tail -f .octoprint/logs/octoprint.log`.
 The following two lines are expected:

         2019-04-07 22:28:44,301 - octoprint.plugins.preprintservice - INFO - Connection to PrePrintService on http://192.168.48.81:2304/tweak is ready, status code 200